 Aridhia Informatics Ltd. operates under a range of UK and European Laws, associated codes of practice and international standards.
 Taken together these provide us with a robust governance framework for information management.
 Not only does Aridhia work with anonymised data, but we also have a range of privacy enhancing technologies, physical security measures, data agreements, contracts of employment, Standard Operating Procedures and audit measures in place.

-Aridhia are fully committed to ‘Privacy by Design’, whereby privacy compliance is designed into those systems holding information from the outset, rather than a bolt-on at a later date.
+Aridhia is fully committed to ‘Privacy by Design’, whereby privacy compliance is designed into those systems holding information from the outset, rather than a bolt-on at a later date.
 The result is that security and privacy become essential components of the core functionality being delivered.

 We have detailed arrangements with each of our clients who are data owners which clearly describe our approach to protecting patient identifiable data and the way we will operate to achieve this.